verekia/js-stack-from-scratch/tutorial/06-react-router-ssr-helmet.md

 > 💡 **[React Router](https://reacttraining.com/react-router/)** is a library to navigate between pages in your React app.
 It can be used on both the client and the server.

-React Router has received a major update with its v4 release which is still in beta.
-Since I want this tutorial to be future-proof, we'll be using v4.

-- Run `yarn add react-router@next react-router-dom@next`
+- Run `yarn add react-router react-router-dom`

 On the client side, we first need to wrap our app inside a `BrowserRouter` component.